MsAtifa/Java-Brickgame/README.md

 The game only occupies half of the Java application screen, and I couldn't manage to make it go fullscreen.

 ### • New Java Classes:-
-The **setPhysicsToBall** method has been logically split into several distinct methods within the codebase.
+-The **setPhysicsToBall** method has been logically split into several distinct methods within the codebase.
 Each method is responsible for handling a specific aspect of the ball's physics and interactions.
 Here's a breakdown of how the original method was subdivided:

 **1.updateBallPosition:** Manages the ball's position based on its velocity (vX and vY).
 It accounts for both vertical (goDownBall) and horizontal (goRightBall) movements.